Hi

 Printing Harry Potter and the Methods of Rationality in Russian

-I've launched a crowdfunding campaign to print a book by Eliezer Yudkowsky (in English: hpmor.com), which became the most funded crowdfunding campaign in the history of Russia, with a record-breaking number of backers.
-As a result, I printed 63 010 books, hundreds of thousands of people read the book online, and I gave printed copies to thousands of winners of olympiads in maths, computer science, physics, etc., promoting the ideas of effective altruism among among individuals with high potential and directing their attention to the fascinating problem of AI safety.
+I've launched a crowdfunding campaign to print a book by Eliezer Yudkowsky (in Russian), which became the most funded crowdfunding campaign in Russia's history, with a record-breaking number of backers.
+As a result, I printed 63 010 books, hundreds of thousands of people read the book online, and I gave printed copies to thousands of winners of olympiads in maths, computer science, physics, etc., promoting the ideas of effective altruism among individuals with high potential and directing their attention to the fascinating problem of AI safety.

 AudD is a music recognition technology company.
 As the founder and CEO, I brought it to be the default industry solution.
 It holds the #1 position for the Google "Music recognition API" query, clients include Warner Music Group, Sony, and many other music and tech leaders.
 The primary service is music identification for audio files and live streams.
 Because of it, I was able to donate more than $100k to high-impact nonprofits.
 Try the Chrome extension or visit audd.io for more info.